 4. Do earbud magnets cause malfunction in pacemakers?

-Yes studies from Boston’s Beth Israel Medical Center report that earbuds placed within 1.2 inches (3 cm) from the chest caused malfunctions in about 23% of patients, but resolved upon removal
+Studies from Boston's Beth Israel Medical Center report that earbuds placed within 1.2 inches (3 cm) from the chest caused malfunctions in about 23% of patients, but resolved upon removal.

 5. Is normal use (in or over the ear) safe?